flatironinstitute/baobzi/README.md

   the expected one.
 Start low, and move up until you find a fit that works for you.
 Eventually this will be an option in the API.

+## Why the name?
+It's a cute version of baobab, or the tree of life, which is already a very popular project name.
+The baobab lives an extraordinarily long time, which this interpolator is designed to do.
+Plant it (it's a tree!), and use it again and again.
+That's about the extent of the metaphor -- try not to think about it too much.